mkudrenecky/game-of-amazons-AI/README.md

-# Game Of Amazons AI
+# Game of the Amazons AI
 An ongoing implementation of an aritificial intelligence based Game of Amazons player.

 ## Overview